Eat Better – Drink Less – Exercise More

 Cannabis & Alcohol

-There can be nothing more relaxing than a drink at the end of a long day.
+Nothing’s more relaxing than a drink at the end of a long day.
 But where can you turn for relief when you’ve given up alcohol?
-If only there were a legal, safe and natural alternate mild intoxicant out there.
+If only there were a legal, safe and natural, mild intoxicant out there that could replace alcohol!

 Cannabis has been used for its intoxicating properties for a very long time.
 Ancient civilizations cultivated cannabis for many reasons, and getting high was one of those reasons.
 Whether it was flowers or potent plant resin, cannabis has been getting people high for thousands of years.